.png)

 Clarity and Confidence

 - Enunciate Clearly - Pay meticulous attention to your pronunciation and enunciation.
-Clear articulation not only ensures that your message is understood but also reflects a commitment to precision in verbal communication.
+Clear articulation ensures that your message is understood and reflects a commitment to precision in verbal communication.

 Role-Play Mastery